itenium-be/blog-posts/ruby/2025-10-03-jekyll-serve-performance.md

 # Upgrade Jekyll

-Upgrading Jekyll from v3.9.0 to 4.2.2 already brought this reload times down from **20s to 12s**.
+Upgrading Jekyll from v3.9.0 to 4.2.2 already brought the reload time down from **20s to 12s**.

 After updating the `Gemfile`, I also had to upgrade a few other gems: